microsoft/dotnet/Documentation/compatibility/marshal_sizeof-and-marshal_ptrtostructure-overloads-break-dynamic-code.md

 Available

 ### Change Description
+Beginning in the .NET Framework 4.5.1, dynamically binding to the methods
+<xref:System.Runtime.InteropServices.Marshal.SizeOf``1>,
+<xref:System.Runtime.InteropServices.Marshal.SizeOf``1(``0)>,
+<xref:System.Runtime.InteropServices.Marshal.PtrToStructure(System.IntPtr,System.Object)>,
+<xref:System.Runtime.InteropServices.Marshal.PtrToStructure(System.IntPtr,System.Type)>,
+<xref:System.Runtime.InteropServices.Marshal.PtrToStructure``1(System.IntPtr)>,
+or
+<xref:System.Runtime.InteropServices.Marshal.PtrToStructure``1(System.IntPtr,``0)>,
-Beginning in the .NET Framework 4.5.1, dynamically binding to the methods `Marshal.SizeOf` or `Marshal.PtrToStructure ` (via Windows PowerShell, IronPython, or the C# dynamic keyword, for example) can result in `MethodInvocationExceptions` because new overloads of these methods have been added that may be ambiguous to the scripting engines.
+(via Windows PowerShell, IronPython, or the C# dynamic keyword, for example) can result in `MethodInvocationExceptions` because new overloads of these methods have been added that may be ambiguous to the scripting engines.

 - [ ] Quirked
 - [ ] Build-time break

 ### Recommended Action

 Update scripts to clearly indicate which overload shouldbe used.
-This can typically done by explicitly casting the methods' type parameters as `System.Type`.
-See [this link](https://support.microsoft.com/en-us/kb/2909958/) for more detail and examples of how to workaround the issue.
+This can typically done by explicitly casting the methods' type parameters as
+<xref:System.Type>.
+See [this link](https://support.microsoft.com/en-us/kb/2909958/)
+for more detail and examples of how to workaround the issue.

 ### Affected APIs
 * Not detectable via API analysis